Hamar - Lillehammer

 Accommodation

-Frich`s motel and diner Rudshøgda
+Frich`s motel and eatery at Rudshøgda

 Gudbrandsdalsleden -